-Treasury's current PCR effort is analyzing departmental mailing of forms, letters, and other documents containing the Social Security Number (SSN).
+Treasury's PCR effort involved continuing to analyze departmental mailing of forms, letters, and other documents containing the Social Security Number (SSN).
 This analysis is required by the SSN Fraud Prevention Act of 2017.
 Treasury remains focused on eliminating the use of SSNs whenever possible and safeguarding SSNs that must be collected and maintained because no reasonable alternative to using the SSN exists.
-During the reporting period, Treasury continued its Department wide review of the mailing of full SSNs.
+During the reporting period, Treasury continued its Department-wide review of the mailing of full SSNs.
 This exercise allowed Treasury to update its list of appropriate uses of the SSN and identify SSN uses that can be eliminated.
-Many Treasury systems remain unable to redact or truncate (shorten) SSNs in outgoing mail due to aging systems and budgetary limitations.
-During the next reporting period, Treasury will continue its analysis and update its progress as required by the SSN Fraud Prevention Act.
+Treasury bureaus and offices are working actively to reduce the collection, use, and maintenance of SSNs during the completion of a PCLTAs and PCLIAs.